-Question: Tell us about your background and how did you find yourself in the world of teaching/education.
+Question: Tell us about your background and how you found yourself in the world of teaching/education.

 I was born in Memphis, TN.
 I grew up in North Memphis (Smokey City), where my mother and grandparents raised me.
 One thing that I noticed very early as a child, was how much my mother did not want me to go to school in our neighborhood.
 We lived down the street from an elementary school, but my mom would wake my sister and I up super early every day to drive us across town to attend a “better” school.
 As we got older, I watched my mom and aunt camp outside of the Board of Education for chance at a spot on the optional school transfer list.
 I remember thinking to myself, “All of this to go to a good school?”
 It didn’t seem right.